 San Diego Ice Arena

-An oldie but goodie, this Mira Mesa ice rink (open 35 years) is home to Mr. Ice Qub (Cubed).
-A good time for novice skaters to come is during the Skate Hero program where there are young helpers, ice games, dances, a monster umbrella, disco lights and a visit from Ice Qub himself.
-Check the schedule for this special session.
+An oldie but goodie, this Mira Mesa ice rink (open 35+ years) is home to 'The Ice Qub' mascot.
+A good time for novice skaters to come is during the Skate Hero program where there are friendly staff to help skaters, ice games, dances, a DJ booth at the center of the rink with, disco lights and a visit from Ice Qub himself.
+Check the schedule for these special sessions.

 Insider's Tip: Bring quarters!
 They are good for locker use and vending machine snacks.